JJThomson12/jobfind/README.md

 ### 3. Configure Supabase
 1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Set up the following database tables:
+2. Set up the following database tables using the SQL commands below
-   - `users` - User authentication and profile data
-   - `jobs` - Job listings
-   - `applications` - Job applications
-   - `job_seekers` - Job seeker profiles

 ### 4. Update Configuration
 Update the Supabase configuration in `lib/main.dart`: